arXiv/accessibility2024/source/index.md

 </div>

 ## Events preview
-- The Social model of disability: What are the environmental barriers to full participation in the sciences?
+- The social model of disability: What are the environmental barriers to full participation in the sciences?
-- Sonification across fields and modalities
+- Sonify this!
+Why multi-modal scientific outputs are the future
-- HTML papers on arXiv: A peek under the hood with LaTeXML and NVDA.
+- HTML papers on arXiv: A peek under the hood with LaTeXML and NVDA
-- AI and accessibility: A demonstration of two research-based tools.
+- AI and accessibility: A demonstration of two research-based tools
 - SciELO and accessibility in South America, Spain, and beyond (held in Spanish and Portuguese)
-- Deaf Hub at RIT: a resource for all of us
+- Deaf Hub at RIT: A resource for all of us
-- Ask me anything: a lively Q&A on navigating academic ecosystems with a disability
+- Ask me anything: A lively Q&A on navigating academic ecosystems with a disability

 [Learn more about the events](../event){class="button-reg"}